My work is mainly water colour batik painting – produced using hot wax on rice paper and applied water colour paint.

 An admixture of blown crystal glass; reflecting on sunsets, and hand crafted ceramics; reminiscent of tidal beaches.

 My work is concerned with figuration and the representation of the world.
-This can take the form of landscapes or portrait.
-I am interested in composition and the way that colour, line, mark and texture and can be used to evoke a narrative or emotion within an image.
-My work makes references to art history, literature, classicism and symbolism.
-I am interested in the idea that paintings can be read and provide layers of meaning once you begin to understand the references within them.
+This usually takes the form of portraits and still life paintings I am interested in composition and the way that colour, line, mark and texture can be used to evoke a narrative or emotion within an image.
+I work from photographic sources and all works are in acrylic.
+I can work to commission.

 I create art that is playful & bright, organic and whimsical, inspired by nature yet guided by my inner feelings & emotions.
 Every painting I create is unique and captures personal moments in life expressed through the use of colour, shapes & pattern.
 I create (most) of my art intuitively, meaning I don’t plan out beforehand how a piece will look, so every piece is spontaneous and unique.
 Available to purchase on the day will be original pieces of art, art prints and a selection of greeting cards featuring my artwork.
 I am also available for custom commissions.
 Please see my website for details.

 This series of mixed media new works uses personal reference material as a backdrop and context for recent investigation.
 These contextual materials range between the geographical, geological, meteorological and historical to the satirical and metaphorical.

 I have lived with my husband in Bridgnorth for over twenty five years having been a teacher of art and design in Stourbridge during most of this time.
 More recently after retiring I divide my time between several rewarding unpaid occupations and enjoy having the freedom to spend time developing my own work.